wbcmedia/wbcmedia.github.io/draft.md

 **_Norman_** : Cicely!!!!

 **_Hildegaard_** : Your behaviour is most inappropriate.
-You dress like a strumpet.
-I can almost see your knees.
+You dress like strumpet.
+I can almost see ze knees.

 **_Cicely_** : Get with the times Hildegaard, or should I say, Kill-joy-gard.
 I'm from the roaring twenties, not the boring 1670's.

-**_Hildegaard_** : Ze 1670s were NOT boring.
+**_Hildegaard_** : Ze 1670s ver NOT boring.
 In 1674, a pig ran into our castle.
-And in 1679 ve vere invaded, by Latvia.
+And in 1679, ve invaded Latvia.

 **_Norman_** : Cicely, will you leave us alone.
 I'm trying to talk to Hilda...